DroidKaigi/conference-app-2023/README.md

 ## Testing

-Striking the right balance between fidelity and reliability when testing an app can be challenging.
-Fidelity refers to the extent to which a test replicates real-world usage of the app, while reliability represents the test's ability to remain free from defects, such as flaky tests.
-This year, we aim to achieve both by employing the following approach:
+Testing an app involves balancing fidelity, how closely the test resembles actual use, and reliability, the consistency of test results.
+This year, we're aiming to perfect both using two primary methods.

-### Screenshot testing using Robolectric Native Graphics (RNG) with Roborazzi
+### Screenshot Testing with Robolectric Native Graphics (RNG) and Roborazzi

-Robolectric Native Graphics (RNG) is a new feature introduced in Robolectric 4.10.
-It allows us to capture screenshots of the app without needing to run the emulator.
-This marks a significant improvement over the previous method of using the emulator for screenshot capture, which could be slow and unreliable.

-We use Roborazzi to compare app screenshots with those of the previous build.
-This helps us identify any visual changes in the app and address them accordingly.
+Robolectric Native Graphics (RNG) allows us to take app screenshots without needing an emulator or a device.
+This approach is faster and more reliable than older methods.
+We use Roborazzi to compare the current app's screenshots to the old ones, allowing us to spot and fix any visual changes.

-#### The companion branch approach
+#### The Companion Branch Approach

-[The companion branch approach](https://github.com/DroidKaigi/conference-app-2022/pull/616) is a method for storing feature branch screenshots.
-When a pull request is created, the feature branch's screenshot is saved in the companion branch.
-Outdated branches are deleted to reduce the Git repository size and ensure that only relevant screenshots are retained.

-This approach allows users to view feature branch screenshot changes in pull requests while minimizing the impact on the Git repository size by deleting outdated branch screenshots.
+We use the [companion branch approach](https://github.com/DroidKaigi/conference-app-2022/pull/616) to store screenshots of feature branches.
+This method involves saving screenshots to a companion branch whenever a pull request is made, ensuring that we keep only relevant images and reduce the repository size.

 <img src="https://user-images.githubusercontent.com/1386930/236188326-ddd617ae-b216-476c-9d92-e36ad02a2670.png" width="600" />

-* Why not use GitHub Actions artifacts?
+* Why not GitHub Actions Artifacts, Git LFS, or Feature Branch Commits?

-Although GitHub Actions artifacts are a viable option for storing screenshots, they are less convenient for viewing changes in pull requests, as artifacts are stored as zip files.
-It appears that LFS encounters [similar issues](https://github.com/git-lfs/git-lfs/issues/1342).

-* Why not commit the screenshot to the feature branch?

-Committing the screenshot to the feature branch is another viable option.
-However, this approach retains the screenshot in the repository indefinitely, as Git preserves commit history.
+While GitHub Actions Artifacts and Git LFS could be used for storing screenshots, they don't allow for direct image viewing in pull requests.
+Committing screenshots directly to the feature branch, on the other hand, can lead to an unnecessary increase in the repository size.

 ### Testing Robot Pattern

-The Testing Robot Pattern is a method for writing UI tests.
-It divides the test code into two distinct parts: how to test and what to test.
-The "how to test" aspect is written in the robot class, while the "what to test" portion is covered in the test class.
-This separation makes the test code easier to read and maintain.
-Additionally, the robot class proves beneficial for writing screenshot tests.
+The Testing Robot Pattern simplifies writing UI tests.
+It splits the test code into two parts: 'how to test', handled by the robot class, and 'what to test', managed by the test class.
+This separation is beneficial for writing screenshot tests and makes the test code more maintainable and easier to read.

 # iOS